Sebastrion/awesome-unofficial-pc-ports/README.md

 Just an EXE file.

-Drop it into the Cave Story folder and run it - that's it.
+Drop it into the _Cave Story_ directory and execute - that's it.